moeinsh78/Artificial-Intelligence-Course-Projects/README.md

 Designed a comment classifier able to detect positive and negative sentiment in users’ comments based on the conditional probabilities calculated by ”Bag of Words” technique.

 ### Genetic Project:
-Solved a problem using genetically evolved solutions, known as chromosomes, in a reasonable amount of time.
-In this problem we were supposed to find the right combination of six logic gates, matched with a given truth table.
+Solved a problem using genetic algorithms inspired by nature and natural selection, in which genetically evolved solutions -known as chromosomes- are generated and evaluated in terms of closeness and similarity to the actual solution.
+In this problem, we were supposed to find the correct combination of six logic gates, matched with a given truth table.

 ### Search Project:
 Designed a game simulating snake moves in a pre-defined table in order to execute informed and uninformed search algorithms (such as BFS, A-star etc.), and compare their performance in terms of efficiency, admissibility and consistency.
 These search algorithms were used to find the shortest path for the snake to reach a final state.